Ford, Vauxhall, and Volkswagen remained the most popular car brands in a growing vehicle market in Great Britain during 2012.

 In 2012, Ford, Vauxhall, and Volkswagen were again the top-selling car marques in the United Kingdom (UK).
 In a growing market, Ford could increase its lead while both Vauxhall and Volkswagen lost market share to competitors.
 The British car market in 2012 increased to over two million vehicles to become the second-largest car market in Europe after Germany.
 The Ford Fiesta remained Britain’s favorite car model.

 In 2012, the British car market enjoyed 5.3% growth to 2,044,609 new passenger vehicle registrations, according to statistics released by the SMMT.
 This was the highest number in four years although still 15% lower than in 2007.

-In contrast to all major market is Europe, the UK new passenger vehicle market saw positive growth.
+In contrast to all major markets in Europe, the UK’s new passenger vehicle market saw positive growth.
 More remarkably, most of the growth came during the second half of 2012, a period during which European markets performed noticeably worse.
 Mid-year 2012, the British car market was only growing at 2.7%.

 Alternative fuel vehicles took 1,4% of the market or 27,841 cars (+9.4%).
 Unfortunately, the SMMT figures do not specify the number of electric or hybrid vehicles.

 Best-Selling Car Brands and Makes in the UK in 2012

 In 2012, the top-selling car marques in Britain were according to the SMMT: